Today, online buyers expect to get help in real time.

 Both live chat and chatbots have their pros and cons.
 It all comes down to your specific needs and preferences.
 We hope this article helped you choose the right solution for your business.

-Chatbots seem to win with the live chat by a notch.
-If you had to choose one over the other, a chatbot would be the way to go.
+Chatbots seem to win the live chat by a notch.
+So, if you had to choose one over the other, a chatbot would be the way to go.

 However, the key point you should remember is that using a chatbot doesn’t mean you have to give up on live chat completely.
 In fact, combining the two might be the best customer support strategy for your business.